-Anticipated for more than a year, Apple's connected-car application, CarPlay, will finally start appearing in new cars in 2015.
+After a long time in development, Apple's connected-car application, CarPlay, has finally started appearing in cars.
 The in-dash software is designed to not only make calling simpler but also to work with specific car-oriented iPhone apps via a consistent, easy-to-follow interface with larger graphics and buttons.
 The promise is that it will allow iPhone owners to use the features they want in the car without creating dangerous distractions.

 Here's what you need to know about CarPlay.